stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 *The problem is that research just doesn't work this way*.

-The narrative of the research process found in books is misleading; it presents an idealized and simplified description of how a project comes to be, develops, and concludes.
+The narrative of the research process found in books is misleading because it presents an idealized and simplified description of how a project comes to be, develops, and concludes.
 The truth of the matter is that academic research is rarely a logical, linear operation.
-And a list of steps can never fully prepare a researcher for nature of true inquiry.
+And a list of steps can never fully prepare a researcher for the nature of true inquiry.
 Research is a surprising, exhilarating, and fulfilling experience, but it is also *a messy, recursive, and frequently frustrating one*.
 When students try research for themselves and experience difficulty and confusion instead of an orderly march to success, they often feel as if they aren't good enough or smart enough to do research.
 So if you feel confused and overwhelmed at moments, you should know that is perfectly normal and you're doing just fine.

 {{< hint note >}}
 [<i class="fas fa-circle"></i>]() **The most important keys for success are consistent effort over time, determination, organization, and knowing when to ask for help**.